How to Set Better Meeting Agendas

 I also see meetings go bad when you discuss things too early.
 The first one or two things get on the agenda and then the conversation just flows.
 The most important topic in a meeting may not be the first thing that people think of.

-Whether you’re sending out a specific agenda or just a topic for the meeting and running the agenda at the start, explaining to people what they can expect from the meeting, what outcomes you’re looking for or the meeting host is looking for can ensure that they come prepared.
+Whether you’re sending out a specific agenda or just a topic for the meeting and running the agenda at the start, explaining to people what they can expect from the meeting, what outcomes you’re looking for (or the meeting host is looking for) can ensure that they come prepared.

 Frankly, if you’re running a meeting just to tell, just to give information, that could probably be covered in an email.
-Blaming meetings for loss of productivity, a joke I’ve used before is like blaming spoons for all of that ice cream that makes me fat.
+Blaming meetings for loss of productivity, reminds me of a joke I’ve used before which is ‘like blaming spoons for all of that ice cream that makes me fat’.
 They’re a great tool when they’re used well.
 And it comes back to the very beginning.

 Set clear agendas, get everything out, categorize it to make the conversation more efficient.
-And for the love of God, get to some solutions and agreements, confirm the actions at the end and take your team out of the meeting knowing that they’ve moved the business forward as a result.(light music
+And for the love of God, get to some solutions and agreements, confirm the actions at the end and take your team out of the meeting knowing that they’ve moved the business forward as a result.

 Next Steps